 The consolidated financial statements of the Group for the year ended 30 June 2018 were audited by BDO Limited ("BDO").
 On 19 June 2019, BDO resigned as auditor of the Company and Moore Stephens CPA Limited ("Moore Stephens") was appointed by the Shareholders at the special general meeting held on 16 July 2019.
-Besides the changes of auditors as disclosed above, the consolidated financial statements of the Group for the year ended 30 June 2017 were audited by Ernst & Young ("EY").
-On 27 December 2017, EY resigned as auditor of the Company and BDO was appointed by the Shareholders at the special general meeting held on 19 January 2018.
 Saved as disclosed, there are no changes of auditors in the past three years.

 The consolidated financial statements of the Group for the year ended 30 June 2020 were audited by Moore Stephens, who would retire at the conclusion of the forthcoming AGM of the Company, and being eligible, offer themselves for re-appointment.
-A resolution will be proposed to the Shareholders at the forthcoming AGM to re-appoint Moore Stephens as the auditor of the Company.
+A resolution will be proposed to the shareholders at the forthcoming AGM to re-appoint Moore Stephens as the auditor of the Company.